QinMing/Nachos-Operating-System/readme.md

 ---------------------
 ##4.
 Replacement Algorithm Report

-We implemented `numPageOuts` and `numPageIns` to calculate the number of pages writing into BackingStore and the number of pages writing into physical memory.
-Together with `numPageFaults` we are able to get an idea of the work load of our virtual memory and furthermore to test the performance of different page replacement algorithms.
+We use `numPageOuts` and `numPageIns` to calculate the number of pages writing into BackingStore and the number of pages writing into physical memory.
+Together with `numPageFaults` we are able to keep track of the work load of our virtual memory and furthermore to test the performance of different page replacement algorithms.

 We tested every algorithms with every test cases.
 And for most cases LRU performs better than the other two.
 Random and FIFO's performence are quite the same.